itip/itip.github.io/_posts/2015-05-30-raspberry-pi-intruder-alarm-1.markdown

 categories: raspberry pi camera python
 ---

+**The code for the article can be downloaded at [https://github.com/itip/raspberry-pi-examples](https://github.com/itip/raspberry-pi-examples)**.

 ## Introduction

 In this tutorial we're going to make a simple intruder detector using a Raspberry Pi.
 Whenever movement is detected it'll take a photo, upload it to the web and send you an email.